tdivyanshu99/MERN-web-app/README.md

 6. Deployment on Azure

 ## Azure services used:
-1. Azure App service used to deploy the MERN Web app.
+1. Azure App service used to deploy the MERN Web app..
-2. Azure keyvault to store the secret keys like "jwtsecret" in the keyvault.
+2. Azure keyvault to store the secret keys like "jwtsecret" in the keyvault..